 Even when you know that someone else’s negligence caused your injuries posting a picture of your broken arm in a cast with a post saying, “I wasn’t paying attention and slipped on a wet floor,” can hurt your case.

 Even if you have to take an extra pain reliever, to make it through an event, posting a picture as innocent as a picture of your son’s baseball game, or even having dinner with friends can suggest that your injuries aren’t as severe as you may claim.

 Photos or Video

 You may think that your privacy settings ensure everything you post is private.
 However, that is not the case.
 Opposing attorneys and insurance adjusters can easily find you on social media and can access anything you post.
 In fact, there are entire companies that exist to help insurance companies dig through your social media accounts.
-This is because unlike emails and texts, social media posts do not have those same privacy protections.
+This is because unlike emails and texts, social media posts do not have the same privacy protections.

 While privacy is less of a concern with some sites than it is others, you should post with the idea that nothing online is private—no matter how good the company promises its privacy settings are.

 Pinterest is the go-to place for inspiration.
 When it comes to social media, it’s the site that is least likely to affect your personal injury.
-That’s more so because the nature of what the site is used for.
+That’s more so because of the nature of what the site is used for.
 Generally, users post more about their DIY projects and care less about engagement.
 It’s not likely that an insurance adjuster will try to find you on Pinterest, but you should never underestimate the depths they’ll go to deny your claim.